Inherited Property: Accurately Estimate Its Value for the Tax Office and Save on Taxes

 Federico De Ponte

-Have you inherited a property and now need to submit an inheritance tax return?
-The tax office often determines the value based on rigid formulas that ignore the actual condition of your property.
-This can result in an unjustifiably high tax demand of several thousand euros.
+Have you inherited a property and are now facing the inheritance tax return?
+The tax office often determines the value according to rigid formulas that ignore the actual condition of your property.
+This can lead to an unjustifiably high tax demand of several thousand euros.

 Chat with ImmoGPT for free now.